Help

 Can I adjust my order to change my shipping address or change my delivery method?

-Unfortunately, you cannot change your order or update a shipping address.
+Unfortunately, you cannot change your order or update the shipping address.
 Once an order is placed, all sales are final.

 Can I order cookies online and have them shipped outside of the U.S.?